I help health researchers write grant proposals that win.

-So how do you get yourself in the top 10-15% of applications?
-I mean, aside from having a rock-solid study design?
+So how do you get yourself in the top 10% of applications and guarantee you get funded?
+I mean, aside from having a brilliant study design?
 (Which you do, of course.)

 You write a proposal that’s clear, compelling, and unforgettable.
-You use strategies to set your proposal apart from the competition.
+You use strategies that get you better scores.

 Because the truth is, even a rock-solid study design will get a big ol’ MEH from reviewers if it’s poorly explained, poorly organized, or poorly written.

 Good news: there are plenty of simple principles and strategies you can use to improve your almost-there proposal.

 Guess who can help you with that?

 I’ve been advising health researchers on grant writing for more than a decade.
 I’ve helped them win millions of dollars in grant funding, primarily in big funding competitions with success rates under 15%.
 I specialize in proposals to NIH and CIHR, both by working one-on-one as a consultant and editor, and as a grant writing instructor.